dford-avb/dford-avb.github.io/guides/m1x/install/nginx.md

 ## nginx security setting   {#inst-pre-nginx-secy}

-[Byte.nl](https://www.byte.nl/){: target="_blank"} recently reported that some misconfigured Magento sites using the nginx web server software are vulnerable to attacks.
-The misconfiguration allows outside access to Magento cache files.
-The cache files have predictable names and can contain sensitive information, including Magento database passwords.
+[Byte.nl](https://www.byte.nl/){: target="_blank"} recently reported that some misconfigured Openmage sites using the nginx web server software are vulnerable to attacks.
+The misconfiguration allows outside access to Openmage cache files.
+The cache files have predictable names and can contain sensitive information, including Openmage database passwords.
 This information can be used to obtain access to an installation and customer information.

 To avoid this issue, you can use [this nginx configuration](https://gist.github.com/gwillem/cd5ae6845fa33aa0d481){: target="_blank"} provided by Willem de Groot.

-We also recommend you review the [Magento Security Best Practices](http://merch.docs.magento.com/ee/user_guide/Magento_Enterprise_Edition_User_Guide.html){: target="_blank"}.
+We also recommend you review the [Openmage Security Best Practices](http://merch.docs.openmage.com/ee/user_guide/Openmage_Enterprise_Edition_User_Guide.html){: target="_blank"}.

 Additionally, you can also check your site for other security vulnerabilities at [http://magereport.com](http://magereport.com){: target="_blank"}.
-This is a Magento community project that is not affiliated with Magento.
+This is a Openmage community project that is not affiliated with Openmage.